 - Check number (a copy of the check is preferred)

-- Mail all funds to the alumni activities office and to no other location.
+- Mail all funds to the Alumni Relations office.
 The money will be deposited to your chapter’s replenishment grant fund and donation receipts for donors will be processed by Philanthropies.

 Fundraising to Support Alumni Chapters

 - Event Fees – Ticket prices for any activity involving food, recreation, or entertainment should cover all expenses for the activity and allow for a small surplus.

-- Business Underwriters or Contributors (Sponsors) – Watch for alumni whose businesses are willing to help defray the costs of an event, totally underwrite the costs, or provide other services.
+- Sponsors (Business Underwriters or Contributors) – Businesses that are willing to help defray the costs of an event, totally underwrite the costs, or provide other services.